 Wine Futures are a way to purchase wine still in barrel at a lower price in advance of release; the French call this process en Primeur.
 You take a ‘bet’ on the development of the vintage and the wine.
 Typically, the purchase price for wine futures is lower than the release price.
 For most en Primeur offerings, a decision has to be made solely on a wine writer’s recommendation.

 However, at Joseph Phelps Vineyards, you don’t have to take our word for it or the word of a wine writer.

 Insignia Futures – Exclusive to members of Phelps Preferred

 Phelps Preferred members have the opportunity to pre-order Insignia, our flagship wine, each year at a future’s price which is lower than the normal 20% club discount.
-For example, the 2010 vintage was offered at $140 for futures, with a release price of $225; thus Phelps Preferred members purchasing futures saved 37%.
 In contrast to other wine futures, Insignia can be tasted prior to a subscription.
 Joseph Phelps’ track record on Insignia is stellar: 32 of 37 years have been rated at or above 90 points on a 100 point scale.
 This history reduces the gamble and allows club members to secure orders of Insignia one year before it is released to the public.

 Insignia is included in all Phelps Preferred shipments and members receive exclusive futures offers.

-Robert Parker, Jr. of The Wine Advocate speaks about Insignia in this video.
+An Insignia video from Robert Parker, Jr. of The Wine Advocate.